Complete Lorentz transformation of a charge-current density

 where $A'$ is the cross-sectional area and $A'L'$ the volume of the sampling cell.
 Since negative electrons have left the sampling cell before they were counted, this corresponds to a positive contribution to the charge density.

 We have used the subscript 2 in the charge density $\Delta\rho'_2$, because it is the change in the charge density due to the second stage of the Lorentz transformation.
-The first stage change in the charge density found by Panofsky and Phillips, as given by Eq.~(\ref{rp}), is
+The first stage change in the charge density found by Panofsky and Phillips is given by Eq.~(\ref{rp}) to be